brampijper/trivia/README.md

 Builds the app for production to the `build` folder.\

 ### `npm run deploy`
 Deploys current verson on Github pages.
+(You have to `rm -rf node_modules/.cache/gh-pages` before running deploy)